Trump’s company exploring sale of landmark Washington hotel

 WASHINGTON (AP) — President Donald Trump’s company said Friday it is exploring the sale of its landmark Washington hotel after nearly three years of ethics complaints and lawsuits accusing him of trying to profit off the presidency.

-The Trump Organization says it will consider offers to buy out the 60-year lease on the Trump International Hotel, which since opening in late 2016 has become a magnet for lobbyists and diplomats looking to gain favor with the administration.
+The Trump Organization says it will consider offers to buy out the 60-year lease on the Trump International Hotel, arguably the biggest symbol of the clash between the president’s public duties and his financial empire.
+Since it opened in late 2016 just before his election, it has been a magnet for lobbyists and diplomats looking to gain favor with the administration.

 “People are objecting to us making so much money on the hotel and therefore we may be willing to sell,” said Eric Trump, an executive vice president of the Trump Organization.
 “Since we opened our doors, we have received tremendous interest in this hotel and as real-estate developers, we are always willing to explore our options.”